cargomedia/pulsar-rest-api/README.md

     }));
   };
 ```
-If token was wrong, connection would be closed, otherwise it would start to transmit messages.
+If token was wrong, connection would be closed, otherwise it would start to receive messages.